-This is the first guest post here at Wake Up Cloud, and it’s by Srinivas Rao.
+This is a guest post by Srinivas Rao.
 I first came in contact with Srini on my first month of blogging.
 Apparently I caught his attention with my guest posting and commenting campaign.

 If you have an online success story of your own, and you write well, I’d be happy to post it.
 Get in contact with me if you’re interested.